oseghalepatrick/data-eng-zoomcamp/project/README.md

 ## Dashboard
 The [dashboard](https://datastudio.google.com/s/kJWMinVHqMw) was built on Google Data Studio.
 Connecting the BigQuery data warehouse to Google Data Studio was very easy.
-<iframe width="600" height="450" src="https://datastudio.google.com/embed/reporting/fd2af7f8-2ab4-40a4-8445-9365e812fbeb/page/dX3oC" frameborder="0" style="border:0" allowfullscreen></iframe>